How to give back: Couple who lost son now help others (w/VIDEO)

 The fourth in a series about how to give, and give back, during the holiday season ...

 Giving back during the holidays (or year-round) doesn’t have to come in the form of cash, toys or tangible gifts.
 In fact, it can be done at no cost: One way is by volunteering.

 Local hospitals, animal shelters and other nonprofit organizations nationwide rely on volunteers to help run daily operations.
 At City of Hope, volunteers play a special role, bringing compassion, empathy and hope to patients and their families.

-Gloria and Sal Grill know just how powerful this form of giving can be.
+Gloria and Sal Gill know just how powerful this form of giving can be.
 The couple started volunteering at City of Hope after lymphoma claimed the life of their son in 1999.
 They wanted to give back to the institution that tried to save his life.
 They've now been working with City of Hope patients for almost 15 years.